-2.3.1 Each SIS Team should consist of two experienced maintenance surveyors, and can be selected from EASA staff with additional staff from AAs when there is a shortage of experienced
+2.3.1 Each SIS Team should consist of two experienced maintenance surveyors, and can be selected from EASA staff with additional staff from AAs.
+Each team may include a third maintenance surveyor undergoing team familiarisation.

-- maintenance surveyors from EASA.
-Each team may include a third maintenance surveyor undergoing team familiarisation. - 2.3.2 The FAA National or Regional Coordinator shall accompany the SIS Team during the visit to ensure that no misunderstandings arise in respect of perceived standards and interpretation of maintenance regulations.
-The principal inspector/surveyor responsible for the particular organization visited join the team for that visit. - 2.3.3 EASA should nominate maintenance surveyors who meet specified and appropriate experience requirements for the SIS Teams.
-Request surveyors from the AAs where a shortage of EASA members exists.
+- 2.3.2 The FAA National or Regional Coordinator shall accompany the SIS Team during the visit to ensure that no misunderstandings arise in respect of perceived standards and interpretation of maintenance regulations.
+The principal inspector/surveyor responsible for the particular organization to be visited should be part of the team. - 2.3.3 EASA should nominate maintenance surveyors who meet specified and appropriate experience requirements for the SIS Teams that may include surveyors from the AAs.
 The nominated surveyors should serve in SIS Teams for a minimum of 12 months for standardisation purposes.
 The specified requirements to become an SIS Team member are that the nominee should be an experienced EASA surveyor or an approved standardisation inspection team member seconded by a Member State with indepth knowledge of maintenance.
 They should have significant experience in auditing aviation companies amounting to not less than 5 years of which at least 2 years should involve the application of EASA Part-145.
 Additionally, some international exposure to other FAA maintenance regulations should be required with an associated diplomatic manner in the interpretation and carrying out investigations of maintenance standards in an international context.
 Attendance at a EASA Part-145 training course is an essential prerequisite, and potential SIS Team members must attend a general SIS Team pre-brief session before joining SIS initially in the position of the third maintenance surveyor as required in Section A Part II paragraph 2.3.1. - 2.4 SIS Team Visit Program.
 SIS Teams are intended to visit the U.S. industry and the FAA at a frequency to ensure that standards are being achieved and therefore the frequency may vary based on compliance history and the level of experience.
 The EASA directorate responsible for standardisation should determine a visit schedule and provide it to the FAA.
 The final dates of a specific visit should be provided to the FAA National Coordinator at least 2 months in advance.
 The FAA is expected to make every effort to both receive and cooperate with the team.
 Supplementary visits by a SIS Team to the United States may be required as deemed necessary by the directorate responsible for standardisation.